openUC2/UC2-GIT/MDK/Readme.md

 width="450">
 </p>

-Figure 5:
+Figure 5:Scheme of two of the possible modular setups: Top: Keplerian telescope; bottom: Smartphone microscope

 ### Cube Inserts

 The cube inserts can be fully customized to adapt any optical element to the cubes.
-So far a horizontal and vertical version exists.
+So far a perpendicular and diagonal version exists.
 The design files for Autodesk Inventor and OpenSCAD are available.
-Once you have a customized version, please share them so that the open-aspect of the system reaches its full potential :)
+Once you have a customized version, please share it so that the open-aspect of the system reaches its full potential :)

 Since the cube is point symmetric around the origin, the inserts can be rotated in all directions and bridges external components to the modules by acting as an open-standard.

 The CAD templates for Autodesk Inventor 2019 (```.ipt```) and ```STL/STEP```-standard can be found in the [CAD](./CAD)-folder.

-##### Cube Insert (Horizontal)
+##### Cube Insert (Perpendicular)

 *   This can be slided into the cube
-*   Allows variation in the position along the optical axis
+*   Allows variation in the position along the optical axis, three different orientations of the insert inside the cube are possible
 *   Important are the following Distances:
     *   from one inner edge of the cube to its opposite counterpart (53,8 mm)
-    *   the thickness of the inner edge of the cube is 6.28 mm
+    *   the thickness of the inner edge of the cube is 6,28 mm
+    *   plate thickness: 5,0 mm
 *   The insert is gripped by a form-fit mechanism – eventually adjust the size when printing the insert so that it fits smoothly
 *   Example for an insert which adapts a Thorlabs Cage Components (CP02)
 *   An Example is given [here](./CAD)

-##### Cube Insert (Vertical)
+##### Cube Insert (Diagonal)